publishpress/publishpress-series/readme.txt

 * The `latest_series()` widget and template tag now allows for more customization of what series information is displayed.
 Now users have control over: How many series are displayed and how the list is ordered.
 With this addition I've also changed the `latest_series()` templates via the series options page to allow for three settings -> latest series (tags before), latest series (inner tags), and latest series (tags after).
 The Latest Series widget now has more options to select what the Latest Series widget outputs.
 This was one of the most requested features and I'm glad to be able to implement it.
 * added an '`auto_tag_nav_toggle`' option to the Series Options page.
 Auto-insertion of Series Navigation used to be controlled by the '`auto_tag_toggle`' option (which also determines whether series_meta information is outputted automatically).
 Now you can control the output of the series navigation strip separately from the series meta information.
 * fixed the series default `$plugin_url` and `$plugin_path` so it works with symlinks (thanks to patch from  [Georg S. Adamsen](http://wordpress.blogos.dk/) )
 * Localized Organize Series.
 Organize Series is now fully localized so translators can bring Organize Series to other languages.
-Thanks to [Benjamin Lupu](http://www.benjaminlupu.net/) for his initial work on this and for contributing the French translation of Organize Series.
+Thanks to [Benjamin Lupu](http://www.benjaminlupu.net/) for his initial work on this.
 I welcome any other translators who'd like to contribute the translation of Organize Series into other languages!

 *Major Fixes*